 An itinerary focused on the Sistine Chapel passing through courtyards, galleries like the one of the tapestries and the geographical maps, and including the private apartment of the Pope Julius II painted by the talented Raphael.

 After having enjoyed all these gems you'll be finally prepared to the overwhelming vision of the Sistine Chapel where the master spent 4 years for the painting of the ceiling with Genesis and Creation and 5 years for the altar wall with the Last Judgement.
 A chance to meet not only the artist through his creations but the man and his conflict, tensions and pain.
 A genius collaborating with 13 Popes and an everlasting carrier, 76 years.

-Leaving the Chapel, a short itinerary skipping all the lines, gives you the access to the Basilica of Saint Peter, the biggest Catholic church of the world, the cradle of Christianity, land of pilgrimages, the main expression of the Barocco style in Rome with its best interpreter, Bernini.
-He spent 25 years of his activity and was appointed by the Pope Urban VIII director of fine arts for the project of what is a museum and a church at the same time.
+Leaving the Chapel, a short itinerary skipping all the lines and limited to the guided groups, gives us the exclusive access to the Basilica of Saint Peter, the biggest Catholic church in the world, the cradle of Christianity, land of pilgrimages, the main expression of the Barocco style in Rome with its main interpreter, Bernini.

 - the meeting time is 15 min prior to the beginning of the tour

 - at the vatican museums if you bring big bags and backpacks, the security staff will ask you to leave them at the wardrobe forcing you to walk for more than 15 min after the tour to take them back, the same for big umbrellas